 User interface

-1. Customizable quick access toolbar.
+1. Customizable Quick access toolbar.

-2. Title row, displays <diagram name>/<workspace name> – <application version>.
+2. Title row, displaying <diagram name>/<workspace name> – <application version>.

-3. Buttons for minimizing or maximizing the ribbon toolbar and accessing the help.
+3. Button for accessing the Online help.

-9. Context menus, opened by right-clicking the active diagram.
+8. Context menus, opened by right-clicking the active diagram.

-10. Working area, shows the open diagrams.
+9. Working area, shows the open diagrams.

-These user interface elements are described below.
+User interface elements are described below.

 Quick access toolbar